Are you starting a church hospitality ministry, or wondering how to start a hospitality ministry in church?

 - Each of us had a video cam and microphone available for use with our computers.

-- We connected through the free service of Skype.
+- We connected.
 I saw them, they saw me.

 Sometimes, we’ve simply done teleconference via a service I have.

 They call in from their own phones to a conference calling number I have and we talk simply over the phone.
 There was no need for computers or video cameras.